aws-amplify/amplify-ui/packages/flutter/README.md

 Other than continuing to support additional customer use cases, below are some things that are not yet supported

 - Forgot password flow: Sign up, confirm account, and sign in all work as expected.
 Forgot password has not been implemented
 - Error handling: Gracefully handle error on signin/signup and displaying them to the user.
 This is partially handled, but needs more work.
-Errors are not reset once corrected.
 - localization
 - Animations: The form doesn't have any animations by default.
 Consumers can use MaterialAuthenticationBuilder to create animations before views, but it might make sense to make this easier.
-- Cupertino design: This is not one of the customer use cases, but it would probably be something flutter devs would want.
+- Cupertino design: This is not one of the customer use cases, but it would probably be something customers would want.
 [Cupertino](https://flutter.dev/docs/development/ui/widgets/cupertino) widgets match the design of iOS.
+There is nothing inherently more difficult about building a Cupertino styled authenticator that a Material authenticator.

 ## Design & Theming Approach